 How to Survive the Artist Lifestyle

-Let’s start off by saying that living the starving artist lifestyle is not for everyone.
-Some people are not comfortable living below the poverty line, and others simply cannot choose art over survival for a multitude of reasons.
-But for some people, starting out as a starving artist is a necessary step to success.
+Let’s start by saying that living the starving artist lifestyle is not for everyone.
+Some people are not comfortable living below the poverty line, and others cannot choose art over survival for many reasons.
+But for some people, starting as a starving artist is a necessary step to success.

-However, don’t quit your job and start living as a starving artist without knowing how you will survive.
-Unless you are a trust fund baby or have a huge amount in your savings account, you have to prepare yourself for what it truly means to be a starving artist.
+However, don’t quit your job and start living as a starving artist without knowing how to survive.
+Unless you are a trust fund baby or have a considerable amount in your savings account, you must prepare yourself for what it truly means to be a starving artist.

 With that, here are some tips that can help you survive out there: